Home ยป Recipes ยป Breads ยป The Best New York-style Bagel Recipe

 • 1 tablespoon vegetable oil

-• 1 tablespoon vital wheat gluten (*optional*) OPTIONAL, 1. to 1.5 tablespoons (increases the protein content of flour)
+• 1 tablespoon vital wheat gluten (*optional*) OPTIONAL, 1. to 1.5 tablespoons (increases the protein content of flour) (use this gluten calculator to figure out how much you need)

 For the kettle water: